arachnist/xmpp-rs/xso/src/from_xml_doc.md

 `#[xml(attribute = ..)]`, where the value is treated as the value for the `name` key (with optional prefix as described above, and unnamespaced otherwise).

+If `default` is specified and the attribute is absent in the source, the value is generated using [`std::default::Default`], requiring the field type to implement the `Default` trait for a `FromXml` derivation. `default` has no influence on `IntoXml`.

 ##### Example